 What’s really neat about these data-driven stories is that it combines a lot of information on a topic with a reporter to assess what is the real story here and how does this affect my audience?

-09:15: What happens next for the Reese News Lab and what are some of the implications of your research going forward?
+09:15: What happens next for the Reese Innovation Lab and what are some of the implications of your research going forward?

 There are many opportunities here, I think, particularly for collaboration.
 I heard repeatedly from reporters that they were open to collaborating with other newsrooms — which is really great.
 Collecting data is time-consuming, so if there’s a way to pool resources together for that part, reporters can then go and do their own thing.

 There’s also a lot of opportunity for working with the civic hacking community.
 I interviewed several leaders in the civic hacking world across North Carolina, and found that they love working with data, but they’re missing the storytelling components.
 So there’s an opportunity for them to work more closely with journalists.